Tracking Lost or Stolen Notebook

 As quoted from the website,

 With the growing ubiquity of, and user reliance on, mobile computing devices (laptops, PDAs, smart phones, etc.), loss or theft of a device is increasingly likely, disruptive, and costly.
 Internet-based tracking systems provide a method for mitigating this risk.
 These tracking systems send, over the Internet, updates regarding the current location of the device to a remotely administered repository.
 If the device is lost or stolen, but maintains Internet connectivity and unmodified software, the tracking system can keep tabs on the current whereabouts of the device.
-This data could prove invaluable when the appropriate authorities attempt to recover the device.
+This data could prove invaluable when the appropriate authorities attempt to recover the device,

 Unfortunately, with current proprietary tracking systems users sacrifice location privacy.
 Indeed, even while the device is still in the rightful owner’s possession, the tracking system is keeping tabs on the locations it (and its owner) visit.
 Even worse, with some commercial products, even outsiders (parties not affiliated with the tracking provider) can “piggy-back” on the tracking system’s Internet traffic to uncover a mobile device user’s private information and/or locations visited.